Fort Washington (Manhattan): The site today

-The site of Fort Washington is now Bennett Park on Fort Washington Avenue between West 183rd and 185th Streets in Washington Heights, Manhattan, New York City.
+The site of Fort Washington is now Bennett Park on Fort Washington Avenue between West 183rd and 185th streets in Washington Heights, Manhattan, New York City.
 The locations of the fort's walls are marked in the park by stones, along with an inscription.
 Nearby is a tablet indicating that the schist outcropping is the highest natural point on Manhattan Island, one of the reasons for the fort's location.
-Bennett Park is located a few blocks north of the George Washington Bridge, which is between West 179th and 180th Streets.
+Bennett Park is located three blocks north of the George Washington Bridge, which is between West 178th and 179th streets.
 Along the banks of the Hudson River, below the Henry Hudson Parkway, is Fort Washington Park and the small point of land alternately called "Jeffrey's Hook" or "Fort Washington Point", which is the site of the Little Red Lighthouse.